firojalam/multimodal_social_media/README.md

 # Multimodal classification of social media content

 Multimodal classification for social media content is an important problem.
 There is also a lack of resources.
 The idea here is to train a basic deep learning based classifiers using one of the publicly available multimodal datasets.
+Please check our paper (https://arxiv.org/pdf/2004.11838.pdf) for more details.

 ## Download dataset:
 Before trying to start running any script, please download the dataset first.
 More detail of this dataset can be found here: https://crisisnlp.qcri.org/crisismmd.html and the associated published papers.